Local contact homology and applications: Introduction

 Another source of examples is given by connected sums.
 Given two contact manifolds $(N_1,\xi_1)$ and $(N_2,\xi_2)$ it is well known that its connected sum $N_1 \# N_2$ carries a contact structure $\xi_1 \# \xi_2$, see \cite{Ge}.
-Moreover, homotopy classes of augmentations $[\ep_1]$ and $[\ep_2]$ for $\xi_1$ and $\xi_2$ respectively induce a homotopy class of augmentations $[\ep_1 \# \ep_2]$ for $\xi_1 \# \xi_2$.
+Moreover, homotopy classes of augmentations $[\ep_1]$ and $[\ep_2]$ for $\xi_1$ and $\xi_2$, respectively, induce a homotopy class of augmentations $[\ep_1 \# \ep_2]$ for $\xi_1 \# \xi_2$.
 A result due to Bourgeois and van Koert \cite{Bo, BvK} gives the long exact sequence

 where $HC_{*}(S^{2n-3},\xi_0)$ is the cylindrical contact homology of the standard contact structure on $S^{2n-3}$.
-Since the rank of $HC_{*}(S^{2n-3},\xi_0)$ is at most one, we conclude that the connected sum of any contact manifold (admitting an augmentation) with a homologically unbounded contact manifold is homologically unbounded.
+Since the rank of $HC_{*}(S^{2n-3},\xi_0)$ is at most one in any degree, we conclude that the connected sum of any contact manifold (admitting an augmentation) with a homologically unbounded contact manifold is homologically unbounded.

-Now, fix a non-degenerate contact form $\alpha$ for $\xi$ with an augmentation $\ep$.
+Now, fix a nondegenerate contact form $\alpha$ for $\xi$ with an augmentation $\ep$.
 There is a natural filtration in contact homology given by the action.
-Given $a \in \R$ denote the truncated homology by $HC_*^{a,\ep}(\alpha)$.
-Notice that it in general depends on the contact form and the augmentation.
-Following \cite{Se, McL}, we define the growth rate of $HC^{\ep}_*(\alpha)$ as
+Given $a \in \R$ denote the truncated homology by $HC_*^{a,\ep}(\alpha)$ given by the homology of the subcomplex generated by good closed Reeb orbits of action $< a$.
+In general, it depends on the contact form, a regular cylindrical almost complex structure and the augmentation.
+Following \cite{McL,Se}, we define the growth rate of $HC^{\ep}(\alpha)$ as

-where $\iota: HC_*^{a,\ep}(\alpha) \to HC^{[\ep]}_*(\xi)$ is the map induced by the inclusion.
+where $\iota: HC^{a,\ep}(\alpha) \to HC^{[\ep]}(\xi)$ is the map induced by the inclusion.
 The argument in \cite[Section 4a]{Se} shows that the set $\{\Gamma^{\ep}(\alpha);\ \ep\text{ is an augmentation for }\alpha\}$ is an invariant of the contact structure.
 Since our context is different from the one in \cite{Se} (in particular, we have to deal with augmentations) we will give a proof of this fact in Section~\ref{inv:grate}.
 The following theorem will be proved in Section~\ref{proof:grate}.

-\begin{theorem} If there exists a non-degenerate contact form $\alpha$ for $\xi$ with an augmentation $\ep$ such that $\Gamma^{\ep}(\alpha) > 1$ then every contact form $\alpha$ representing $\xi$ has infinitely many geometrically distinct periodic orbits. \end{theorem}
+\begin{theorem} If there exists a nondegenerate contact form $\alpha$ for $\xi$ with an augmentation $\ep$ such that $\Gamma^{\ep}(\alpha) > 1$ then every contact form defining $\xi$ has infinitely many geometrically distinct periodic orbits. \end{theorem}

 There are several examples of contact manifolds satisfying the previous hypothesis, see \cite{MP}.

 Our next application is a generalization of a result due to Ginzburg and Kerman \cite{GK} on resonance relations.
 Assume that there exist integers $l_-$ and $l_+$ such that $HC_l^{[\ep]}(\xi)$ has finite rank for every $l\leq l_-$ and $l\geq l_+$.
 Under this assumption the positive/negative mean Euler characteristic is defined as